Vehicle registration plates of Malaysia: To and from Thailand

 Due to the language barrier that arises from the use of Thai and Romanised scripts for vehicle plates registered in Thailand and Malaysia, respectively, road vehicles crossing the Malaysia–Thailand border are typically required to bear stickers in the front and back that translate the characters of the plates into those understandable in the country of entry.

 Although this is not a mandatory requirement under the ASEAN Accord for vehicles having Romanised plates, some Malaysian vehicles traveling beyond 50 kilometres of the Malaysia–Thailand border may bear permanent stickers that translate Romanised letters of the Malaysian number plates into Thai, but are otherwise identical in both the use of numerical characters and colour schemes; however, a note to indicate *(STATE)*MALAYSIA* under the vehicle registration is obligatory.
 The stickers do not have to be removed upon re-entry into Malaysia.
 Entering heavy goods vehicles from Malaysia are also required to bear a separate Thai Trade Registration Number with yellow plates denoted by the 70-xxxx or 7x-xxxx series.

 Entering Thai-registered vehicles, which use the Thai script for series letters and the province of registration on their number plates, are required to bear strips on the front and back that translate the plate information into a row of Romanised script (including the corresponding series prefix and 4-digit number, and the province in its official 3-letter abbreviation), resulting in a format that reads as AB 1234 PTN or 1AB 1234 BKK.
 Although the general practice is to use white characters on black, stickers with colour schemes that resemble their original plate colours may also be acceptable; stickers that emulate the layout and colour of the Thai plates have also been known to be used.

 To and from Singapore

+Some Malaysian number plate had notably conflicted with the Singapore's W series for engineering plant vehicles and British-sourced 4×4s, Q series for government vehicles, S series for Singapore private vehicles.
+Moreover, the presence of a suffix letter on both Malaysian and Singaporean respective W, Q and S series results on both completely identical plates.
+These conflicting similarities can pose problems such as enforcing RON 95 subsidized petrol fuels to Malaysian registered vehicles only.
+As an example, a Sabah registered vehicle being mistakenly barred from purchasing RON 95 fuel in a petrol station due to its plate format being ambiguous as a Singaporean private vehicle plate.
+Several other states, federal territories and commemorative series in Malaysia have also conflicted with Singaporean formats that classifies by vehicle types.
+However, unlike Singapore license plates which requires a suffix letter for checksum (with the exception of some governmental vehicles and private vehicles registered before 1969), most Malaysian plate formats do not feature a suffix letter at the end after the numeric digits, thus eliminating the ambiguity.